lauralwd/azolla_phd_thesis/source/13_chapter_3_hidden-treasures.md

 All final and intermediate files produced with this workflow are hosted on an Utrecht University Data repository which can be found here: [yoda link]

 ### Data
-Sequencing data used here represented six of seven species in the _Azolla_ genus and was generated as part of three studies (Fig. 1).
+Sequencing data used here represented six of seven species in the _Azolla_ genus and was generated as part of three studies (+@fig:fig3_data-overview).
-These species are part of two subgenera, the _Rhizosperma_ section of the genus comprising _Azolla pinata_ and _Azolla nilotica_, and the _Euazolla_ section comprising the other four species (Fig. 1A)
+These species are part of two subgenera, the _Rhizosperma_ section of the genus comprising _Azolla pinata_ and _Azolla nilotica_, and the _Euazolla_ section comprising the other four species (+@fig:fig3_data-overview\-A)
 Within the _Euazolla_ section, two subclusters of closely related species can be distinguished; firstly _A. rubra_ and _A. filiculoides_ and secondly _A. mexicana_, _A. microphylla_ and _A. carolinana_.
 These subclusters diverged between 10 and 20M years ago.
-The _Rhizosperma_ section is represented only by A. nilotica_ here and is estimated to have diverged from the _Euazolla_  section approximately 50M years ago (Fig 1A [@Metzgar2007].
+The _Rhizosperma_ section is represented only by A. nilotica_ here and is estimated to have diverged from the _Euazolla_  section approximately 50M years ago (+@fig:fig3_data-overview\-A [@Metzgar2007].
 The first published data of _Azolla_ Whole Genome Sequencing (WGS) data was Chapter \ref{foul play} [@Dijkhuizen2018].
-In that study, we sampled _A. filiculoides_ from triplicate whole plant fractions and triplicate leaf-pocket enriched fractions (P1,2,3 and L1,2,3 respectively; Fig 1B).
+In that study, we sampled _A. filiculoides_ from triplicate whole plant fractions and triplicate leaf-pocket enriched fractions (P1,2,3 and L1,2,3 respectively; +@fig:fig3_data-overview\-B).
-Secondly, the _Azolla_ genome project [@Li2018] published short-read sequencing data of six _Azolla_ species, including _A. filiculoides_ and long-read sequencing of _A. filiculoides_ (Fig 1B).
+Secondly, the _Azolla_ genome project [@Li2018] published short-read sequencing data of six _Azolla_ species, including _A. filiculoides_ and long-read sequencing of _A. filiculoides_ (+@fig:fig3_data-overview\-B).
-Sequencing data is mainly generated on Illumina platforms with typical insert sizes of 400 to 800bp and typically yielding approximately 30Gbase of DNA, except for the P and L samples which yield 2 to 3Gbase per sample (Fig. 1B).
+Sequencing data is mainly generated on Illumina platforms with typical insert sizes of 400 to 800bp and typically yielding approximately 30Gbase of DNA, except for the P and L samples which yield 2 to 3Gbase per sample (+@fig:fig3_data-overview\-B).
 Both studies' their _A. filiculoides_ samples originate from the same Ditch in Utrecht, the Netherlands.
-One sample was treated to remove the most abundant symbiont: _N. azollae_ and is indicated as the no-cyano sample (Fig. 1B).
+One sample was treated to remove the most abundant symbiont: _N. azollae_ and is indicated as the no-cyano sample (+@fig:fig3_data-overview\-B).
-All samples acquired from the International Rice Research Institute (IRRI) were maintained for approximately two decades by the IRRI by vegetative propagation [@Watanabe1992] (Fig. 1B).
+All samples acquired from the International Rice Research Institute (IRRI) were maintained for approximately two decades by the IRRI by vegetative propagation [@Watanabe1992] (+@fig:fig3_data-overview\-B).
-These plant strains were sampled at various locations around the globe (Fig 1C): _Azolla nilotica_, _Azolla rubra_, _Azolla mexicana_, _Azolla microphylla_, and two _Azolla_ samples, which were initially classified as _Azolla carolinana_ but are likely a new _Azolla_ species, here termed, _Azolla sp.nov._ [Chapter \ref{it takes two}\; @Dijkhuizen2021]
+These plant strains were sampled at various locations around the globe (+@fig:fig3_data-overview\-C): _Azolla nilotica_, _Azolla rubra_, _Azolla mexicana_, _Azolla microphylla_, and two _Azolla_ samples, which were initially classified as _Azolla carolinana_ but are likely a new _Azolla_ species, here termed, _Azolla sp.nov._ [Chapter \ref{it takes two}\; @Dijkhuizen2021]
 The third data source is the seminal paper introducing the _N. azollae_ genome sequence [@Ran2010].
 This paper includes ion-torrent sequencing of a gradient purified extraction of the primary symbiont of _A. filiculoides_.
-Data of the latter study was acquired from SRA: for the first and last studies via the accession numbers listed in Fig. 1B.
+Data of the latter study was acquired from SRA: for the first and last studies via the accession numbers listed in +@fig:fig3_data-overview\-B.
 Data of the _Azolla_ genome project was made available to our lab before it was uploaded to a repository; here, we refer to the study as a whole.
 In total, this study examines eighteen sequencing libraries, taken from nine biological samples accounting for six _Azolla_ species, treating L1,2,3, P1,2,3 combined as one biological sample.